mapbox/leaflet-omnivore/README.md

 call `.addData(geojson)` on it in order to load it full of GeoJSON.
 If you want to use a different kind of layer, like a `L.mapbox.featureLayer()`, you can, by passing it as `customLayer`, as long as it supports events and `addData()`.
-You can also use this API to pass custom options to a `L.geoJson()` instance.:
+You can also use this API to pass custom options to a `L.geoJson()` instance using the `options`
+parameter:

 * `.csv(url, options?, customLayer?)`: Load & parse CSV, and return layer.
 Options are the same as [csv2geojson](https://github.com/mapbox/csv2geojson#api): `latfield, lonfield, delimiter`